liliandelgg/textadventure/README.md

 # textadventure

+#Click on the textadventure.py file for the full code.

 start = '''
 Welcome to Bikini Bottom.
 You want to meet Patrick at the new Glove World, but many characters conspire to get in your way.
 Follow your heart and make